Welcome to The Storied Recipe!

 What to Expect from Graybeh

-- Texture: Some variations may include ground almonds or pistachios for added texture and taste.
+- Some variations may include ground almonds or pistachios for added texture and taste.
 Mai adds melted white chocolate and sometimes rose petals to the top of hers

-- Look: The dough is then shaped into small rounds, fingers, or crescents and baked until lightly golden.
+- The dough is then shaped into small rounds, fingers, or crescents and baked until lightly golden.
 At Christmastime, Mai's family shaped hers into an "S" for "Santa".

 About Mai Kakish